Decentralized MIMO Systems with Imperfect CSI using LMMSE Receivers: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{Sec_System_model}, we introduce the system model and the DBP architecture.
-In Section \ref{Sec_DE}, we prove the optimal linear fusion scheme and propose two linear fusion schemes for decentralized implementation.
-In Section \ref{Sec_AsymSINRAna}, we derive the deterministic approximations for the SINR of proposed fusion schemes and investigate the results with i.i.d. channels.
+In Section \ref{Sec_System_model}, we introduce the system model and the DBP architecture. {In Section \ref{Sec_DE}, we derive the optimal linear fusion scheme that maximizes the SINR and propose two linear fusion schemes for decentralized implementation.} In Section \ref{Sec_AsymSINRAna}, we derive deterministic approximations for the SINR of proposed fusion schemes and investigate the results with i.i.d. channels.
 Numerical results are given in Section \ref{Sec_Num_Results} and Section \ref{Sec_Conclu} concludes the paper.